Survivorship

 Palliative care

 We see you as a whole person—your physical comfort, confidence, emotional well-being, spirituality, and dignity.
-Our palliative care providers work with you, your loved ones, and your clinicians.
+Our palliative care providers work closely with you, your loved ones, and your healthcare team.
 Their goal is to reduce suffering and promote quality of life throughout treatment and the rest of your cancer journey.

 Psychosocial oncology